This post may contain affiliate links. Please read my disclosure and privacy policy.

 That was easy, right?

-Bake the bars in a preheated 350 oven for about 15 minutes until the surface looks and feels (to the touch) dry and the edges are golden brown.
+Bake the bars in the preheated oven for about 15 minutes until the surface looks and feels (to the touch) dry and the edges are golden brown.

 So easy!